OpenInternet/saferjourno/content/chapters/chapter-3.en.md

 *Computers*

-* It is recommended to encrypt computers in order to protect the information contained on them.
-If a computer is encrypted then nobody can access the information on it without the password needed to decrypt the content.
-Be aware that law enforcement may request that the devices be decrypted
+* It is recommended to secure computers in order to protect the information contained on them, both by setting a good account/ login password and by encrypting the internal drive.
+If a computer's drive is encrypted then nobody can access the information on it without the password needed to decrypt the content.
+Be aware that law enforcement may, in some jurisdictions, request that the devices be decrypted, for example by forcing a user to disclose the password.
 * When setting up a computer to encrypt it will require the user to create a password.
 It is better to think of this password in advance and to ensure that it follows the best practice for creating secure passwords.
 Information on this is available in chapter two.
 * Backup all data on devices first before encrypting them.
-* There are two different ways to encrypt a computer depending on whether it is a Windows PC or a Mac.
-Turning on encryption for Windows PC involves activating their encryption program called Bitlocker.
+* There are different ways to encrypt a computer depending on whether it is a Windows PC or a Mac.
+Turning on encryption for Windows Pro involves activating their encryption program called Bitlocker.
 You can read about how to do this [here](https://support.microsoft.com/en-us/windows/turn-on-device-encryption-0c453637-bc88-5f74-5105-741561aae838#:~:text=Or%2C%20select%20Start%20%3E%20Settings%20%3E,and%20then%20follow%20the%20instructions.).
-Mac users can turn on FireVault, the equivalent encryption program for Macs.
+Users of Windows Home editions can use a feature called [Device Encryption](https://support.microsoft.com/en-us/windows/turn-on-device-encryption-0c453637-bc88-5f74-5105-741561aae838), though it is only supported on some devices as it requires a specific hardware configuration.
+Mac users can turn on FileVault, the equivalent encryption program for Macs.
 Read more about encrypting Mac computers [here](https://support.apple.com/en-gb/guide/mac-help/mh11785/mac).
 * Turn on the antivirus program that comes as standard with your computer’s operating system.
 These programs will scan your computer for viruses and alert you if a virus has been located.

 *Mobile phones*